 A green building is a structure that reduces a human negative effect and can have a positive impact on our environment.
 If we want a greener and healthier future, we all must contribute to protecting our climate.

 Moreover, while there are many other and perhaps more effective ways to achieve a greener future, the aforementioned green building statistics outline the significance of green buildings, which can significantly help create a better future for all of us.

 A sustainable green building can be any construction — an office, school, home, or any other type of structure — that implements specific characteristics like excellent indoor air quality, non-toxic and sustainable materials, effective use of water, energy, and solar energy.

-By using less water, energy, or natural resources, it can have a positive impact on the environment by generating its energy or increasing biodiversity.
+By using less water, energy, or natural resources, green buildings can have a positive impact on the environment by generating energy or increasing biodiversity.